mlochbaum/BQN/doc/arrayrepr.md

 This case also covers empty lists, which are shown as `⟨⟩`.
 This includes an empty string, as the only difference between an empty string and any other empty list is its fill element and array displays don't depend on the fill.

-## List literals
+## Array literals

 *The tutorial section [here](../tutorial/list.md#list-notation) also covers this topic.*

 There are three kinds literal notation for lists: strings, list notation, and stranding.
 Strings indicate character lists (with space for the [fill](fill.md)) and the other two can combine any sequence of elements.
+Additionally, there's a square bracket notation that can form higher-rank arrays.

 ### Strings